bluxon92-bit/litloop-site/_posts/2026-05-11-best-fantasy-books-about-magic-schools.md

 What makes it work is that Kvothe is brilliant but broke, and the gap between his talent and his resources is as much the engine of the story as any magical threat.
 The school feels genuinely lived-in.
 I've been waiting for book three for years and I'd still recommend it without reservation.

 [**Buy The Name of the Wind on Amazon**](https://amzn.to/3Oc7sdu)

+*Want more?
+See our [Patrick Rothfuss reading guide](/blog/patrick-rothfuss-books-in-order/) or [10 books like The Name of the Wind](/blog/books-like-name-of-the-wind/).*

 ---